samsquire/liveinterface/README.md

 Living Documents
 ===
-Some of these features are real and some are yet to be implemented.
+Some of these features are real (https://github.com/samsquire/live-interface) and some are yet to be implemented.

+See the prototypes directory at https://github.com/samsquire/live-interface

 Imagine you have an unassuming list.